 According to an article by Eurostat, the percentage of employed people in the EU who sometimes work from home has increased steadily over the years.
-This is no surprise as the dynamics in the working industry has also been steadily adapting to giving workers more freedom in regards to where they want to work.
+This is no surprise as the dynamics in the working industry has also been steadily adapting to give workers more freedom in regards to where they want to work.
 If you choose to work from home, it is essential to have a place in your house where you can focus and fully immerse yourself in the tasks ahead.
-The key to a well-designed home office in functionality.
+The key to a well-designed home office is functionality.
 Have a home office setup checklist and think about the most important factors.
 Now, you may be asking yourself “What do I need for a home office?”
 We’ve narrowed down a few simple home office setup ideas which you can adapt accordingly to your individual style to help you design an inspiring and productive workspace.
+We’ve also written about how you can maximise your home office space.

 Invest in the right furniture